-Hospital Support Specialist
+Hospital Support Specialist Diploma Program

-Delivery Method: In-Class
+- Delivery Method: In-Class

-Duration: 51 weeks, including a 6-week practicum
+- Duration: 51 weeks, including a 6-week practicum

-Stenberg College is the only private post-secondary school in BC offering this unique industry specific program specializing in administrative duties within the healthcare field.
-Students receive training in medical terminology, professional communications, office operations, keyboarding/data entry, registration, diagnostic imaging, release of information, health records clerical duties, Meditech and other computerized health information systems as applicable.
+Stenberg College is the only private post-secondary school in BC offering this unique industry-specific program specializing in administrative duties within the health care field.
+Students receive training in medical terminology, professional communications, office operations, keyboarding/data entry, registration, diagnostic imaging, release of information, health records clerical duties, Meditech, and other computerized health information systems as applicable.

-This program will prepare graduates for entry-level employment as an Admitting/Registration Clerk, Health Records Clerk, Diagnostic Imaging Clerk, Hospital Switchboard Operator, Medical Secretary and much more.
+This program will prepare graduates for entry-level employment as an Admitting/Registration Clerk, Health Records Clerk, Diagnostic Imaging Clerk, Hospital Switchboard Operator, Medical Secretary, and much more.

 - Completion of Grade 12 or equivalent